Skip to contents

 node_file_start

-numeric threshold amount of memory (in GB).
+numeric value denoting a threshold amount of memory (in GB).
 Once the amount of memory (RAM) used to store information for solving the optimization problem exceeds this parameter value, the solver will begin storing this information on disk (using the Gurobi NodeFileStart parameter).
 This functionality is useful if the system has insufficient memory to solve a given problem (e.g., solving the problem with default settings yields the OUT OF MEMORY error message) and a system with more memory is not readily available.
 For example, a value of 4 indicates that the solver will start using the disk after it uses more than 4 GB of memory to store information on solving the problem.
 Defaults to Inf such that the solver will not attempt to store information on disk when solving a given problem.

 start_solution